-6. The site control document contains restrictive covenants or reverter clauses which are unacceptable to HUD.
-(See Exhibit 4(d)(ii) of the Section 202 or Section 811 program section of the SuperNOFA.)

-Yes No N/A (Section 811 site identified)

-Section 202: If Yes, the application must be rejected.

-Section 811: If Yes, the site must be rejected and the application will be placed in Category B for selection purposes.

-- 7. The Sponsor's board has adopted a resolution which: - (a) Certifies that no officer or board member of the Sponsor, or of the Owner when formed, has or will be permitted to have any financial interest in any contract or in any firm or corporation that has a contract with the Owner in connection with the construction or operation of the project, procurement of the site or other matters whatsoever.
+) 5. rever site control document contains restrictive covenants or eter clauses which are unacceptable to HUD.
+(See Exhibit (ii) of the Section 202 or Section 811 program section of SuperNOFA.)
+Yes No N/A (Section 811 site identified) Secti ion 202: If Yes, the application must be rejected.
+Secti ion 811: If Yes, the site must be rejected and the application will be placed in Category B for selection purposes.
+Comme ents: 7.
+The S Sponsor's board has adopted a resolution which: (a) Certifies that no officer or board member of the Sponsor, or of the Owner when formed, has or will be permitted to have any financial interest in any contract or in any firm or corporation that has a contract with the Owner in connection with the construction or operation of the project, procurement of the site or other matters whatsoever.
 NOTE: This prohibition, as to the Sponsor's officers or board, does not apply to any management, supportive service or developer (consultant) contracts entered into by the Owner with the Sponsor or its nonprofit affiliate.
 (See 891.130(a)(2).)

-(Technical Processing - Counsel) - continued Project No.

-(b) Lists all the Sponsor's duly qualified and sitting officers and directors, their titles, and the beginning and ending date for each of their terms of office.

-Yes No
+Yes No Comments:

-Comments:

-NOTES: 1) If the answer to any item is checked "No", with the exception of an answer of "Yes" to Question 4 for Section 202 only, Question 5 for Section 811 only and Question 6 for Section 202 and Section 811, Counsel will check "not acceptable" below and the application will be rejected.
-2) If the evidence of site control is not acceptable for a Section 811 application or the site control document contains unacceptable restrictions, the application will be placed in Category B for selection purposes.
-(Questions 5 and 6)
+(Technical Project No Processing - Counsel) - continued (b) Lists all the Sponsor's duly qualified and sitting officers and directors, their titles, and the beginning and ending date for each of their terms of office.
+Yes No Comments: exception Question 5 Section 81 application is not according to the second seco If the answer to any item is checked "No", with the of an answer of "Yes" to Question 4 for Section 202 only, for Section 811 only and Question 6 for Section 202 and 1, Counsel will check "not acceptable" below and the on will be rejected.
+2) If the evidence of site control ceptable for a Section 811 application or the site control contains unacceptable restrictions, the application will in Category B for selection purposes.
+(Questions 5 and 6) The subject Application must be rejected for the following reason(s): (Signature e of Field Office Counsel) Date